qri-io/rfcs/text/0001-rfc_process.md

 into RFCs.

 Finally this process should not get in the way.
-If done properly, day-to-day development should  _accelerate_ once we've accepted enough RFCS to get proposals ahead of current developement.
+If done properly, day-to-day development should  _accelerate_ once we've accepted enough RFCs to get proposals ahead of current developement.
 It should be easier to implement a feature with confidence because implementing new things should just be coding up an already-approved design document.